 The genre/s of music you intend to play.

-If you want to play Pop or Rock, it’s quite rare that you’ll encounter standard notation without also having the option to read tabs.
+If you want to play Pop, Rock or Metal, it’s quite rare that you’ll encounter standard notation without also having the option to read tabs.
 If you want to play Classical or Jazz guitar, it’s much more likely that you’ll encounter pieces of music that are written in standard music notation only.

 Your present level of guitar playing

 If you’re a complete beginner, there are more important things to learn than how to read notes on the staff and finding their equivalent on your guitar.

 If you already play some chords and scales, spending some of your practice time learning standard notation will make your musical experience more complete and fulfilling.